Sunnyside Literacy Lab provides accessible, research-based educational services while nurturing community-based learning ecosystems.

 Founder + Educator

 Hi!
 I’m Anna.
-I started my career with Teach for America and have worked in education for eight years as a humanities teacher, special educator, and academic interventionist.
+I started my career with Teach for America and have worked in education for nine years.
+I have served as a humanities teacher, special educator, and academic interventionist.
 I currently supervise graduate students at CUNY Hunter College.

 I earned a B.A. in Political Science from McGill University and an M.S. in Adolescent Special Education from CUNY Hunter College.
 I am certified in the Orton-Gillingham method, a structured literacy approach to reading instruction.